Táng [Dynasty’s] Táizhōu’s Monastic Huáiyù

 [The] next day, [he] wrote [a] verse,

-‘Pure [and] sparkling clean, without dust [and] dirt [i.e. defilements], [from] lotus flowers [with] transformed birth, as Father [and] Mother.
+‘Pure [and] sparkling clean, without dust [and] dirt [i.e. defilements], [from] lotus flowers [with] transformed birth, as [my] parents.
 I, passing ten kalpas, [for] cultivating [of the] path coming, showing [in] Jambudvīpa, revulsion [of] all suffering.
-[In] one life [with] ascetic practices surpassing [those in] ten kalpas, forever departing [from the] Sahā [World, for] return [to the] Pure Land.’
+[In] one life [with] ascetic practices surpassing [those in] ten kalpas, forever departing [from this] Sahā [World, for] return [to the] Pure Land.’

-[With the] verses completed, fragrance [in the] air [from the] four [directions] came, [and his] disciples have [those] seeing [the] Buddha and two Bodhisattvas together riding gold thrones, [by the] thrones’ sides [were a] thousand hundred manifested Buddhas, from [the] West then descending [to] welcome Yù.
-Yù reverenced [with] joined palms, [with his] mouth smiling, long returned.
+[With the] verse completed, fragrance [in the] air [from the] four [directions] came, [and his] disciples have [those] seeing [the] Buddha and two Bodhisattvas together riding golden daises.
+[By the] daises’ sides [were a] thousand hundred manifested Buddhas, from [the] West then descending [to] welcome Yù.
+Yù reverenced [with] joined palms, [with his] mouth smiling, long departed.

 Sòng [Dynasty’s] Wáng Rìxiū